 This tutorial is all about Github – An online source code management system and social code sharing community.
 Whether you are a computer professional or college kid you should have Github as skills added to your resume.

-Let’s go back to history !
-We all know about Linux, a revolutionary OS with lot’s of possibilites.
-During it’s development there were thousand’s of developer around globe working on it.
-Then the need of source code management arises and result is a piece of software called ‘Git‘ originally written by super smart guy Linus Torvalds.
+Let’s go back to history!
+We all know about Linux, a revolutionary OS with lots of possibilites.
+During its development there were thousand’s of developer around globe working on it.
+Then the need of source code management came and result was a piece of software called ‘Git‘ originally written by super smart guy Linus Torvalds.

-Let’s start with Github.
-I am using Ubuntu 14.04 in which GIT is placed in Kernel.
-If you are Mac user (most probably you are !) then it may be integrated in system (check by typing git on console) or you can download it from here.
+Let’s start with GitHub.
+I am using Ubuntu 18.04 in which Git is placed in Kernel.
+If you are Mac user then it may be integrated in system (check by typing git on terminal) or you can download it from here.

-Same step goes for Windows user’s and people using Windows must download Git first before moving ahead with tutorial.
+The same step goes for Windows user’s and people using Windows must download Git first before moving ahead with the tutorial.

 External link: Download Git for Mac and Window.

 Step 1: Create Account on Github.com

 To be able to share your work with others, you have to create an account.
 The step is simple and very quick because the registration form has only 3 fields.
 Go to Github.com and create your account.